brendanmcc02/film-rec/notes.md

 ## For the potential future
 Collaborative filtering can be introduced by asking other people to upload their imdb data. (reddit post, social media post, asking friends).

 ## User Feedback
-Thumbs up/down: "I think I will/won't like this". for user feedback, you need to write all-film-data-vectorized and my-film-data.vectorized to file.
+Thumbs up/down: "I think I will/won't like this". for user feedback, you need to write all-film-data-vectorized and my-film-data-vectorized to file.

 ### IDEA 1: (no auto regen, have full regen button)
 When user likes/dislikes rec, alter user profile.